Quick links: What is Winutil | How to run it | Feature walkthrough | 2026 updates | Verdict

 • Utilities (7-Zip, VLC, Notepad++)

-Check the boxes, click "Install Selected" - it uses Winget under the hood.
+Check the boxes, click "Install Selected" - Winutil uses Winget or Chocolatey under the hood.
+The "Get Installed" button queries your current system so you can see what's already there.

 Tweaks Tab

-This is where the magic happens.
-Presets include:
+This is where the debloating happens.
+Two categories:

 Config Tab